KonradHoeffner/hdt/paper.md

 | rdflib (python) |        14481 |          182002 |              940 |
 | librdf (c)      |           -- |              -- |               -- |

-: Rounded averages over four runs on the complete person data dataset containing 10310105 triples (rightmost points in \autoref{fig:benchmark}) serialized as a 90 MB HDT and 1.2 GB RDF Turtle file.
+: Rounded averages over four runs on the complete person data dataset containing 10310105 triples (rightmost points in \autoref{fig:benchmark}) serialised as a 90 MB HDT and 1.2 GB RDF Turtle file.
 Sorted by memory usage of the graph.
 For better comparison, results for hdt_java are given both with and without calling `DelayedString::toString` on the results.
-Measured values are subject to considerable fluctuations, see vertical bars in \autoref{fig:benchmark}.\label{tab:benchmark}
+The measured values are subject to considerable fluctuations, see the vertical bars in \autoref{fig:benchmark}.\label{tab:benchmark}

-\autoref{tab:benchmark} demonstrates the advantage of HDT libraries in memory usage, with hdt_cpp only using 112 MB compared to 834 MB for the most memory-efficient tested non-HDT RDF library of sophia_lg (LightGraph).
+\autoref{tab:benchmark} demonstrates the advantage of HDT libraries in memory usage, with hdt_cpp using only 112 MB compared to 834 MB for the most memory-efficient non-HDT RDF library tested, sophia_lg (LightGraph).
-When comparing only Rust libraries, sophia_lg still needs more than three times the amount of memory that hdt_rs does.
+When comparing only Rust libraries, sophia_lg still uses more than three times as much memory as hdt_rs.
-Memory consumption is calculated by comparing resident set size before and after graph loading and index generation, in between which memory usage may be higher.
+The memory consumption is calculated by comparing the resident set size before and after graph loading and index generation, in between the memory usage may be higher.
 Converting other formats to HDT in the first place is also a time and memory-intensive process.
 The uncompressed and fully indexed Sophia FastGraph (sophia) strongly outperforms the HDT libraries in ?PO query time, with 20ms compared to 214ms respectively 321ms for hdt_java.
 While being the fastest querying HDT library in this test, hdt_java has a large memory usage for an HDT library placing it near the much faster sophia_lg.